OctopusDeploy/blog/blog/2025-03/scoped-tenant-variables/index.md

 Octopus CLI will also support the use of scoped tenant variables.
 As our CLI matches tenant variables on the variable's name and environment, the tenant variable update function currently doesn't support changing variable scopes of existing tenant variables.
 To select the correct tenant variable, the exact scope must be specified.

-Our terraform provider does not currently support the new scoped tenant variables, however, plans are in place to add support in the near future.
+Our terraform provider does not currently support the new scoped tenant variables.
+If you'd like this to be supported, please don't hesitate to [get in contact](https://octopus.com/support) with us.

 ## Conclusion
 Scoped tenant variables give you finer control of your tenant variables.
 Now, you can simply assign a scope to your tenant variables and watch the magic happen.